Oaxaca City: The Very Best Things to Do and See

 Perhaps the most representative local dish is the tlayuda – a crispy, lightly fried tortilla topped with beans, meat, lettuce, avocado, salsa, and local cheese (soft, white, and very stringy).

 Mole sauce is also said to have originated right here in Oaxaca, so you’ll definitely have to try the different varieties (there are 7!).

 Take a Mexican cooking class

 Since you’re going to be enjoying delicious food, you might as well learn how to make it at home.

 There are several different options for Mexican cooking classes in the city, so sign up and discover your inner chef.

 Another must-do in Oaxaca is to try the mezcal they prepare at different spots around the city.
 This spirit is made from any agave plant, unlike tequila which can only be made from blue agave.

 Mezcal has a unique smoky flavor thanks to the underground pits that roast the plant.
-You can learn more about Mexican Spirits HERE.
+Learn more about Mexican Spirits.